JAPAN HOUSE Los Angeles YouTube Channel

-The third webinar in the Rethinking of MA Webinar Series will examine conceptions of MA in contemporary Japanese cuisine.
-Our guest will be Prairie Stuart-Wolff, a writer, photographer and producer of the Japanese food and culture website www.cultivateddays.co.
+The third webinar in the Rethinking of MA Webinar Series examines conceptions of MA in contemporary Japanese cuisine.
+Our guest is Prairie Stuart-Wolff, a writer, photographer and producer of the Japanese food and culture website www.cultivateddays.co.
 Since moving to Karatsu in Kyushu with her ceramicist partner in 2007, Stuart-Wolff has been exploring Japanese cooking and food presentation in her writing, photography and at her own family table.
 Living and learning in rural Japan, among a community of ceramic artists, she has developed a unique perspective on Japanese food cultivation, preparation, and presentation, both traditional and contemporary.

-Professors Hitoshi Abe and Ken Tadashi Oshima, hosts of the Rethinking of MA series, will moderate the conversation with Stuart-Wolff, discussing the importance of MA/seasonality in the choice of ingredients, MA/the symbiotic relationship between food and the dishes in which it is served, and the rituals of the table that guide how food is received.
-The webinar will conclude with an audience Q&A.
+Professors Hitoshi Abe and Ken Tadashi Oshima, hosts of the Rethinking of MA series, moderate the conversation with Stuart-Wolff, discussing the importance of MA/seasonality in the choice of ingredients, MA/the symbiotic relationship between food and the dishes in which it is served, and the rituals of the table that guide how food is received.
+The webinar concludes with an audience Q&A.